 Kabelvåg is located about 5 kilometers southwest of Svolvær with a population of about 2000.
 It was founded in early 12th century by King Øystein Magnusson, who built a church and a fishermen’s hostel there.
 There was a town there several centuries earlier — the first known town in North Norway.
 Attractions: the Lofoten Museum, Lofoten Aquarium, Espolin Gallery, and Vågan Church (also known as the Lofoten Cathedral) next to the European highway E10.

 Boat Tour to Trollfjord

-The Trollfjord is a popular tourist attraction due to the beauty of its natural setting.
-2 kilometer long and only 100 meters wide in the mouth, with a maximum width of 800 meters.
-Maximum depth 72 metres.
+The Trollfjord is a popular tourist attraction due to the beauty of its natural setting – 2 kilometer long and only 100 meters wide in the mouth, with a maximum width of 800 meters.
+Maximum depth is 72 meters.
 Surrounding mountains are between 600 to 1,100 meters high.
-The fjord is only accessible by boat, or a 10 kilometres hike over very rugged terrain.
+The fjord is only accessible by boat, or a 10 kilometers hike over very rugged terrain.
 The Hurtigruten’s ships on the route between Bergen and Kirkenes detour into Trollfjorden.
 It is also popular with other cruise lines.